The Complete Guide to Designing a Patio

 • Flowering trees

-• Don’t underestimate ottomans, especially if you have a small patio.
-They’re versatile pieces of furniture that can be used as footrests, coffee tables, storage, and extra seating.
+• Never underestimate the power of multifunctional pieces, especially if you have a small space.
+For example, ottomans can be used as footrests, coffee tables, storage, and extra seating.

-Often, it’s the extra amenities and accessories that can make a patio feel more like home.
-Here are some ways you can personalize and customize your patio:
+Often, it’s the extra amenities and accessories that can make or break a beautiful patio.
+Here are some ways you can customize yours and bring personal style into it:

 Lights

 When the sun goes down and the stars come out, outdoor lighting offers both style and function to keep your get-together going all night long.
-There are tons of outdoor lighting ideas you can implement, so examine your patio to see which ones work best.
+There are tons of outdoor lighting ideas out there, so examine your patio to see which ones work best, whether it’s dreamy string lights, statement chandeliers, or solar-powered luminaries.

 Water Features